PrestaShop/docs/src/content/1.7/modules/concepts/commands.md

     "license": "<???>"
 }
 ```
-In __YourModule__ add your name space.
+In __YourModule__ add your namespace.
 Then in console in your module root run command `composer dump-autoload`.

 ### Creation of the command